 The Port of Hastings Development Authority's Board was appointed by the Minister for Ports and commenced responsibilities on 1 January 2012.
-The Board comprised five independent Directors; a Chairman, Deputy Chairman and three Directors.
+The Board comprised four independent Directors during the year; a Chairman, Deputy Chairman and two Directors.

 Board of Directors